psycook/cv-utilities/README.md

 - `findCVOnHomepage` crawls a candidate homepage up to three links deep to locate a CV document or the best HTML fallback.
 - `wordToPlainText` converts a base64-encoded Word document to a formatted plain-text representation.
 - `wordToMarkdown` converts a base64-encoded Word document to a Markdown representation.
+- `pdfToPlainText` converts a base64-encoded PDF document to a formatted plain-text representation.
+- `pdfToMarkdown` converts a base64-encoded PDF document to a Markdown representation.

 ## Prerequisites